CiscoSE/SnortBlocklistImporter/README.md

 1. Python 3.x
 2. Stealthwatch Enterprise 7.0 or higher
-    - Updates files and documentation can be found in the Network Visibility and Segementation product category on [software.cisco.com](https://software.cisco.com/download/home/286307082)
+    - Update files and documentation can be found in the Network Visibility and Segmentation product category on [software.cisco.com](https://software.cisco.com/download/home/286307082)
 3. Stealthwatch Enterprise user credentials with the "Master Admin" role assigned.
     - User roles are configured in the Stealthwatch web interface.
 Simply navigate to *Global Settings -> User Management*.